Treatment for recurrent ovarian cancer

 • targeted therapies (drugs that attack specific types of cancer cells with less harm to normal cells)

-• hormonal therapy (drugs that block the amount of hormones in the body to slow down cancer growth)
+• hormonal therapy (drugs that block the amount of hormones in the body to slow down cancer growth).

 Which treatment you receive will depend on what type of ovarian cancer you have, how well you responded to your original treatment and your personal wishes.
-Often treatment can involve a combination of these options.
+Often treatment can involve a mix of these options.

 Chemotherapy